How to File Bankruptcy in Jacksonville, Florida

 This reorganization form is designed for individuals or corporations with over $350,000 of unsecured loans or over $1,000,000 of secured debts.

 D.C.
-Higginbotham has handled over 30,000 bankruptcy cases since he began practicing bankruptcy law in 1980.
+Higginbotham and his team have handled over 30,000 bankruptcy cases since he began practicing bankruptcy law in 1980.

-Instead of assigning you to a paralegal, like most firms do, Higginbotham will handle your case personally.
+Instead of assigning you to a paralegal, like most firms do, Higginbotham or his partner will handle your case personally.
 After about an hour of consultation, most of your questions about bankruptcy will be answered and clients are left satisfied.